imagineLife/next-big-site/markdown/nginx/node-proxy.md

 ---
-title: Running a Reverse Proxy
+title: Running a Reverse Proxy with nginx
 parentDir: /nginx
 slug: nginx/reverse-proxy
 author: Jake Laursen
 excerpt: 3 node servers and a round-robin style load-balancer
-tags: ["nginx", "reverse proxy", "node", "docker", "containers", "load balancer"]
+tags:
+  ['nginx', 'reverse proxy', 'node', 'docker', 'containers', 'load balancer']
 order: 2
 ---

 ## The Goals

 This will create a system where nginx acts as a reverse-proxy that passes requests along to some web servers.
 There will be 3 web-servers, all clones of each other.
 Nginx passes requests along, as a load-balancer, with nginx's default "round-robin" approach - continuously "rotating" requests between the web servers.
 The web servers are skeleton node http servers.
 The web servers and the nginx instance will all run in docker.

 - [The Goals](#the-goals)
 - [A Diagram](#a-diagram)